wilsonmar/wilsonmar.github.io/_posts/2014-08-03-git-basics.md

 20. Here is when we travel back in time using the <tt>git checkout</tt> command.

-    Don't be scared off by the statement about 'detached HEAD'.
+    PROTIP: Don't be scared off by the statement about 'detached HEAD'.

     Notice the last statement returned from <tt>git checkout</tt>, such as: